Q. Will my father’s premiums go up if I get coverage through his plan instead of my university’s plan?

-But some insurers that offer large group coverage have begun charging per member for family coverage rather than a flat rate.
+But some insurers that offer large group coverage charge premiums per member for family coverage rather than a flat rate.
 Some also are moving away from a single deductible for the whole family and opting for a separate deductible for each family member (although there will generally still be a family deductible that’s typically double the single deductible, which is useful in case multiple family members incur significant medical claims).

 Before you sign up, your father should ask his employer whether his premiums will change if he adds you to his plan.
-If so, you and he can crunch the numbers to see whether it makes more sense for you to get your own plan (either through the university or in the individual market) or obtain coverage under your father’s plan.
+If so, you and he can do the math to see whether it makes more sense for you to get your own plan (either through the university or in the individual market) or obtain coverage under your father’s plan.
 You’ll want to be sure to account for the provider network too; if your father’s plan is a local HMO and you attend school in another location, you might find that you only have coverage for emergencies while you’re away at school, and that you have to return to your home area in order to receive non-emergency care.